 Human behaviors that affect the pests (working conditions that make it impossible to close doors or screens, food preparation procedures that provide food for pests, etc.)

-management activities (caulking/sealing, cleaning, setting out traps, treating pests, etc.) and their effects on the pest population.
+Their own management activities (caulking/sealing, cleaning, setting out traps, treating pests, etc.) and their effects on the pest population.

 Level 3 monitoring (Grounds staff)